o2sh/onefetch/CONTRIBUTING.md

 ### AI Policy

-The Onefetch project permits the use of AI-assisted tools but with human oversight:
+The usage of AI tools is permitted but with human oversight:

 - The human in the loop must understand the code they submit.
 - Any content generated with AI must be reviewed by a human before submission.